 The consensus effort to define critical security controls is an evolving process.
-In fact, changing technology and changing attack patterns will necessitate future changes even after the current set of controls has been finalized.
-In a sense, this will be a living document moving forward, but the controls described in this version are a solid start on the quest to make fundamental computer security defenses a well-understood, replicable, measurable, scalable, and reliable process throughout the federal government.
+Changing technology and attack patterns will necessitate future changes to the current set of Critical Controls.
+In a sense, this will be a living document moving forward, but the Controls described here are a solid start toward making fundamental computer security defenses a well-understood, replicable, measurable, scalable, and reliable process.